Cigna (CI) Q1 2017 Results - Earnings Call Transcript

 Our balance sheet and free cash flow outlook remain strong benefiting from industry-leading margins and returns on capital in our businesses and a high level of capital efficiency, particularly from our fee-based business.

 Now to recap.
 Our first quarter 2017 consolidated results reflect strength in a diversified portfolio of global businesses and continued effective execution of our focus strategy.
-The fundamentals of our business remain strong, as evidenced by our first quarter results, which reflected strong revenue and earnings contributions from each of our business segments, industry-leading medical cost trend and high clinical quality and continued strong free cash flow.
+The fundamentals of our business remain strong, as evidenced by our first quarter results, which reflected strong revenue and earnings contributions from each of our business segments, industry-leading medical cost trend and high clinical quality, and continued strong free cash flow.
 Overall, we are pleased with our strong start to the year and are confident in our ability to achieve our increased full year 2017 earnings outlook.

 On a final note, as David mentioned, I have announced my retirement effective this summer.
 I appreciate the kind words and would like to express my gratitude to David and all of my talented Cigna colleagues for their partnership and friendship.
-I believe strongly in Cigna's mission and our continued focus on improving health, well being and sense of security of those we serve and I have enjoyed my many discussions with the investment community and know that you are in good hands with Eric Palmer, when he takes over the role as CFO.
+I believe strongly in Cigna's mission and our continued focus on improving health, well being and sense of (24:15) security of those we serve, and I have enjoyed my many discussions with the investment community and know that you are in good hands with Eric Palmer when he takes over the role as CFO.

 With that, we will turn it over to the operator for the Q&A portion of the call.